kazisean/coding-university/README.md

 Note this is a study plan for **software engineering**, not frontend engineering or full-stack development.
 There are really super roadmaps and coursework for those career paths elsewhere (see https://roadmap.sh/ for more info).

-There is a lot to learn in a university Computer Science program, but only knowing about 75% is good enough for an interview, so that's what I cover here.
-For a complete CS self-taught program, the resources for my study plan have been included in Kamran Ahmed's Computer Science Roadmap: https://roadmap.sh/computer-science

 ---